 Blue Ridge is one of the best places to experience fall in North Georgia.
 You’ll be close to some of the state’s top hiking trails, waterfalls, fishing areas, and more!
 Thanks to its central location, Blue Ridge is an ideal stop along any Georgia fall road trip.

-Overall, the two most popular activities in this mountain town in the fall are visiting Mercier Orchards and taking a ride on the Blue Ridge Scenic Railway.
+Overall, the three most popular activities in this mountain town in the fall are renting a cabin, visiting Mercier Orchards, and taking a ride on the Blue Ridge Scenic Railway.
 At Mercier Orchards, you can pick apples, picnic, purchase fresh-baked pastries, and even visit the winery.

 On the other hand, the Blue Ridge Scenic Railway is a train journey through the North Georgia countryside, offering views of some of the most stunning fall colors in the state.
 If you’d like to plan your trip during peak fall foliage, we recommend purchasing Blue Ridge Scenic Railway tickets well in advance.